 Everybody — ok, most people — want to look sexy.
 There’s a time and a place for that.

-That time and place just isn’t almost every female champion in the game.
+That time and place just isn’t almost every female champion in the game in most contexts.

 Unfortunately, the data above shows that it is almost every female champion in the game.

 As a follow-up, we should also note that ‘revealing’ often doesn’t mean sexy for the male champions.
-Let’s take a look at the ‘revealing’ male skins; we’re not exactly talking about beefcakes here:
+Let’s take a look at the ‘revealing’ male skins; we’re not exactly talking about sexual poses here:

 Of course, as far as ‘sexy’ goes, your mileage may vary, so let’s leave such a subjective analysis out of the crux of this article.